iamvitalyo/Aphrodite-AGI/readme.txt

 What about number 3 or 4 to shape maybe we must look at cross, its symbol from one point to 4 numbers of o of space.
 If math is like o infinity we can record with one number for example construction of our train or rocket...

-O is binary if symbol of 2 is stick our start language of aI must be based on only sticks, for example 4 => 2d is square => 3d is cube, all what is >stick is art.
+O is binary if symbol of 2 is stick our start language of aI must be based on only sticks, for example 4 => 2d is square => 3d is cube, all what is >stick is art, each number have balanced(from sticks) geometry 2d and 3d shapes

 Good luck, and dont forget to click "Star" button!